davidgriesel/03_streaming_service_database_queries/README.md

 </table>

 Return behaviour followed a broadly uniform distribution between 1 and 9 days for each rental term, with a consistent drop in frequency at 0 and 10 days.
 <br>

 ### 3. Revenue and Customer Distribution by Country
-Although there are 599 customers spread across 597 cities in 108 countries, customer activity is concentrated in a few key markets.
-India, China, and the United States lead in both customer count and total revenue, together accounting for 149 customers and a quarter of global revenue.
+With 599 customers across 597 cities in 108 countries, activity is concentrated in a few key markets.
+India, China, and the United States account for nearly a quarter of global customers and total revenue.

-Customer activity is concentrated in a small number of countries, with India, China, and the United States leading in both the number of customers and total revenue.
-These three markets alone account for 149 of the 599 global customers and a quarter of overall revenue.
 <table>
 <tr>
 <td align="center" valign="top" width="100%">
     <img src="visualisations/map_revenue_customers.png" ><br>
-    <em>India (¤6,628; 60), China (¤5,799; 53), and the United States (¤4,110; 36) accounted for the highest revenue and number of customers globally.</em>
+    <em>India, China, and the United States were the top 3 countries in terms of total revenue and number of customers.</em>
 </td>
 </tr>
 </table>
 <br>

+**Top 10 Countries - Total Revenue and Number of Customers**
 | # | Country | Customer Count | Total Revenue |
 |:-:|:-------:|:--------------:|:-------------:|
 | 1 | India | 60 | 6,628.28 |